 - Who Should Go: Outdoor enthusiasts and animal lovers who want to see gorillas in their natural habitat

-- Add-Ons: Tanzania, Uganda
+- Add-Ons: Tanzania, Kenya

 Contact us for assistance planning a customized safari.
 Our dedicated trip designers will match you with the destination and lodges that are best for you.